Global high-mix volume high-speed Shenzhen PCBA manufacturer

 0.138 - 0.150 inches |

-Due to different design and manufacturing requirements, we can divide mounting holes into two types according to whether they are plated: plated mounting holes and un-plated mounting holes.
+Due to different design and manufacturing requirements, we can divide PCB mounting holes into two types according to whether they are plated: plated mounting holes and un-plated mounting holes.

 Plated mounting holes are drilled holes on a PCB that have been coated with a thin layer of conductive material, usually copper, around their inner circumference.